 - 30g of extra virgin olive oil (2 tablespoons)

-Dissolve the yeast in a bowl with a glass of warm water.
+STEP 1: Dissolve the yeast in a bowl with a glass of warm water.
 In a large bowl put the flour and add the yeast.
 Knead, adding water necessary to obtain a smooth mixture.
 Form a loaf and carve with a knife.
-When done let stand in a warm place about 2 and a half minutes.
+When done, let stand in a warm place about 2 and a half hours.

-Apply a paste of the same shape and size and place it over, closing the ends turning them on themselves.
+STEP 3: Apply a paste of the same shape and size and place it over, closing the ends turning them on themselves.
 Skew with a fork on the top.
-Put the “mpanata” in the hot oven and put to 180° for 30 minutes.
+Put the “mpanata” in the hot oven and put to 180°C (375°F) for 30 minutes.